 This river is home to the unique shoal bass.
-When fishing for shoal bass, follow the same bag and minimum size regulations as those listed for other black bass such as largemouth bass.
+Note that shoal bass regulations changed this past year and are detailed below.
 The Chipola River is accessible in Marianna off CR 280 (Magnolia Rd), Peacock Bridge Rd (located north of Sink Creek), SR 274 west of Altha on Hamilton Spring Rd, and SR 20 at Clarksville.
 This very scenic, spring-fed coldwater river stretches about 95 miles starting just north of Marianna and running south through the Dead Lake and into the Apalachicola River.
 The Chipola River has fast water shoals and provides excellent sunfish (redbreast, redear and bluegill) fishing in the spring depending on the water level.
 Boat operators should be cautious of these shallow limestone shoals while running your boat in this river during low water.

 Local information on these rivers and their fishes may be obtained from the Division of Freshwater Fisheries Management, Northwest Regional Office (850-265-3676).

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.

 Be the first to submit a trophy bass from the Chipola River!